AidanGrosz/Motorcycle_Man/sporster.md

 - **Dry Weight: 556 lbs**
 - **5 Speed Transmission**

-!<audio autoplay>
-    !<source src="https://github.com/AidanGrosz/Motorcycle_Man/raw/master/images/RealGone.mp3" type="audio/mp3">

-!</audio>

-### Cue Real Gone!
+## The Project:
-Hopefully, you can hear the song I associate with this motorcycle.
-Much like the movie Cars, which ignited my passion for the engineering behind fast-moving vehicles, the Harley-Davidson Sportster ignited my passion for all Harleys.
+This Harley-Davidson Sportster ignited my passion for all Harleys.
 This was my second road motorcycle, but my first Harley.
 I instantly fell in love with its sleek, bobber-like design, the rubber-mounted V-Twin, and the classic Harley-Davidson sound.

 It’s funny because many people consider the Sportster to be a second-rate Harley, but it’s actually the only Harley model that hasn’t changed since its inception.
 The Sportster is the one bike that has truly stayed true to its roots, offering riders a unique and sporty riding experience.
 In my personal opinion, it’s the last "true" Harley-Davidson.